shinnosukeono/shinnosukeono.github.io/content/authors/admin/_index.md

   url: https://www.eng.ed.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include particlulate mechanics, Discrete Element Method (DEM) and other numerical simulation tools.
+bio: My research interests include particulate mechanics, the Discrete Element Method (DEM) and other numerical simulation tools.
+I'ma also interested in all things data and how to extract meaningful information from it.

 # Interests to show in About widget
 interests:
-- Mechanics of Particlualte Solids
+- Mechanics of Particulate Solids
-- Computaitonal Methods
+- Computational Methods
-- Numerical Simualtion
+- Numerical Simulation
 - Data Analytics

 # Education to show in About widget